mbegur/Pathsolver/docs/README.md

 - Get a green bundle with `webpack`
 - Learn enough `Easel.js` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
-First, build out the `Cell` object to connect to the `Board` object.
+First, build out the `Cell` object to connect to the `Grid` object.
 Then, use `board.js` to create and render at least the square grid, ideally all 3 grid types.
 Build in the ability to toggle the live/dead states on click for each cell.
 Goals for the day:

 - Complete the `cell.js` module (constructor, update functions)
 - Render a square grid to the `Canvas` using `Easel.js`